 Boston Scientific is committed to acting ethically in dealing with customers, employees, shareholders, partners, suppliers, competitors and the community.
-One way that we make this happen is through the implementation of our global compliance program.
+One way that we make this happen is through our global compliance program.

 The primary purpose of our compliance program is to foster and support a culture of integrity at Boston Scientific as well as to prevent, detect and respond to potential violations of applicable laws, regulations and company policies.